Nationals vs. Reds Player Props Betting Odds

 Thomas Stats

-- Thomas has 99 hits with 22 doubles, two triples, 14 home runs, 20 walks and 44 RBI.
-He's also stolen seven bases.
+- Thomas has put up 100 hits with 23 doubles, two triples, 14 home runs and 20 walks.
+He has driven in 45 runs with seven stolen bases.

 Thomas Recent Games